Is your drone stuck in a tree?

-For the active, energetic type, perhaps the easiest method is to climb the tree yourself and shake the branch that’s holding the drone.
-Although we don’t recommend this method for taller trees or skinny flimsy trees, this might be possible with smaller trees with lots of sturdy branches.
+For the active, energetic type, perhaps the easiest method may be to climb the tree yourself and shake the branch that’s holding the drone.
+Although we don’t recommend this method for taller trees, this might be possible with smaller trees with lots of sturdy branches.

 Alternatively, if you have access to a ladder, you can use that to climb the tree.
 One method that works quite well is to climb the ladder halfway and steadily bounce up and down to shake the tree with the ladder.
 Make sure that the ladder is safe to use and is steadily fixed onto a sturdy part of the tree.
 Even better if you have someone hold the base of the ladder as you climb.

-Remember, a new drone is a better option than a trip to the hospital.
+Remember, a new drone is cheaper than a trip to the hospital.